accessibilitywars/zaw2/content/builds/heal-alac-chronomancer.md

 2. Use shatter skills when clones are full to heal allies and grant alacrity/quickness.
 3. Using Phantasm skills from your weapon skills and utilties also generate a significant amount of alacrity/quickness.

-> 1. <small>In an experienced group, assuming you have a herald, players who avoid damage and are expert at mechanics, these two steps are the core foundation of your build.</small>
+> 1. <small>These three steps are the core foundation of your build.</small>
 > 1. <small>Your last attack on the auto chain generates clones so you won't have enough quickness if you don't finish the auto chains.
-Nobody actually watches the chain but you know you need to auto when your clones are not coming.</small>
 > 1. <small>The rotation for quickness and alacrity is the same.</small>
 > 1. <small>You need to reserve backup when you can't generate clones or give boons.
 That's what the utilities are for.</small>
-> 1. <small>Phantasms generate more alacrity than clones, it will be good to bring at least 1-2.</small>
+> 1. <small>Phantasms generate more alacrity than clones, it will be good to bring at least 1-2 from weapon skills or utilities.</small>

 #### Maintenance Heals